 A precision of 0.2% can be achieved for the direct measurement of N{ν} at CEPC, and it will improve the current precision by a factor of 10.
 Due to the excellent performance of the CEPC inner tracker, the uncertainty due to converted photons' selection efficiency is expected to be negligible.
 The granularity of the CEPC EM calorimeter is expected to be 10 to 100 times better than the detectors at LEP.
 Therefore photons can be identified with high purity with loose EM shower shape based selection.
 The uncertainty of photon efficiency can be reduced to less than 0.05%.

-11.2.2 W mass measurement
+9.2.2 Measurement of the W boson mass